 You could definitely opt to use chicken breasts (boneless skinless or with skin on) in this recipe.
 If you do that, make sure that you keep a close on the internal temperature of it as it boils in step 3.
 There is nothing worse than over cooked chicken breasts.

 Using Egg Noodles

-That being said, I think homemade noodles (egg or flour) would be amazing in this!
+That being said, my homemade egg noodles would be amazing in this!
 I highly encourage you to experiment and find what you love best.